 In recent years, a number of drug companies investigated by the SEC and DOJ have been subject to both civil and criminal penalties for kickbacks and improper payments to secure contracts and increase pharmaceutical prescribing.
 The following are several examples of recent FCPA settlements with the SEC and DOJ in the pharmaceutical industry, with total fines and penalties exceeding $622 million:

-Despite a brief increase in scrutiny after the GSK settlement, the Chinese healthcare market still remains an area that is ripe with potential fraud.
+Despite a brief increase in scrutiny after the GSK settlement, the Chinese healthcare market still remains an area that is rife with potential fraud.

 How Whistleblowers Can Help